solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-48.md

 ![image](https://user-images.githubusercontent.com/14041622/38727569-f9c986b6-3f3f-11e8-87db-d84be4386175.png)

+> "This (determinant) is both tricky to show and derive, and is kind of **pointless**.
+Knowing how to do the operations (of determinant) **isn't a useful skill anymore** because we just type **det(A)** into a computer.
+Thus I'll just type det(A) and my computer gives me the answer, done.
+From a learning perspective, it doesn't add much.
+So I'm not going to teach you how to do determinants.
+If you want to know, then look up a **QR decomposition** online, or better yet, look in a linear algebra textbook." -  David Dye, Imperial College London

 ## `Zero determinant`
 If the determinant of a transformation `det(M) = 0`, then it means the Transformation squishes the graph to a line or a point!